ngoclongha/PBR/README.md

 Files Including
 -----------
-  1. Source code of PBR and the gProAnalyzer tool
+  1. Source code of PBR and the gProAnalyzer toolset
       * Source code of PBR, which is a part of gProAnalyzer developed by BPM Lab, Inje University, for process modeling analysis [1: https://doi.org/10.1016/j.datak.2014.11.003].
   2. README.md provides:
       * A couple screenshots of the program,